divyeshkakadiya-inventyv/Training/rust/readme.md

 ## Table-task-with-js

-The `Table-task-with-js` module utilizes Node functionalities to create tables and demonstrates the practical use of wasm-pack at a high level.
+The `table-task-with-js` module utilizes Node functionalities to create tables and demonstrates the practical use of wasm-pack at a high level.

 ## Grpc-task-server

-The `Grpc-task-server` provides a high-level overview of how the gRPC protocol operates within the Axum framework.
+The `grpc-task-server` provides a high-level overview of how the gRPC protocol operates within the Axum framework.

 ## Usage